University of New Mexico Hospital Addictions and Substance Abuse Program - Albuquerque New Mexico

 University of New Mexico Hospital Addictions and Substance Abuse Program - Albuquerque, NM

-University Of New Mexico Hospital Addictions And Substance Abuse Program is treatment facility located at 2400 Tucker Avenue Ne in the 87131 zip code in Albuquerque, NM that offers medication-assisted substance abuse treatment.
-It accepts transitional age young adults, adult women and people with co-occurring substance use and pain into its treatment program.
-University Of New Mexico Hospital Addictions And Substance Abuse Program provides relapse prevention from naltrexone, buprenorphine detox and buprenorphine maintenance to children and adolescents.
-Some of the treatment approaches used by University Of New Mexico Hospital Addictions And Substance Abuse Program consist of contingency management/motivational incentives, substance use counseling and trauma-related counseling.
-University Of New Mexico Hospital Addictions And Substance Abuse Program also includes detoxification programs and offers cocaine detoxification, opioid detox and benzodiazepines detoxification.
+University Of New Mexico Hospital Addictions And Substance Abuse Program is treatment facility located at 2400 Tucker Avenue Ne in the 87131 zip code in Albuquerque, NM that offers medication-assisted addiction treatment.
+It accepts domestic violence victims, adult women and pregnant/postpartum women into its treatment service.
+University Of New Mexico Hospital Addictions And Substance Abuse Program provides methadone detox, buprenorphine detox and buprenorphine maintenance to children and adolescents.
+Some of the treatment approaches used by University Of New Mexico Hospital Addictions And Substance Abuse Program consist of brief intervention, trauma-related counseling and community reinforcement plus vouchers.
+University Of New Mexico Hospital Addictions And Substance Abuse Program also offers detox services and offers alcohol detox, opioid detox and benzodiazepines detoxification.

 Address: 2400 Tucker Avenue NE, Albuquerque, NM 87131